-- Do not use an ungrounded adaptor (two pronged adaptor) to plug in a surge protector.
-Use a three pronged adaptor.
+- Do not use an ungrounded adaptor (a two-pronged adaptor) to plug in a surge protector.
+Use a three-pronged adaptor.

 - Not all surge protectors are created equal.
 Make sure the one you purchase can handle your needs.

-- Consider having a surge arrestor installed at the fuse box or electrical panel for complete house protection.
+- Consider having a surge arrester installed at the fuse box or electrical panel for complete residential surge protection.
 This is especially good to have for homes in areas with lots of lightning.

-Call Lon Lockwood Electric today to learn more about the advantages of having a whole house surge protector professionally installed in your home.
+Call 585-766-4702 or contact Lon Lockwood Electric online to learn more about the advantages of having a whole-house surge protector professionally installed in your home.